 - What do you like to be called?

 - Where is 'home'?

 - Who is your family?

 - What do you do for work, and play?

 - What other things would you tell people the first time you met?

 side 2: hidden depth

 Then turn the tags over.
 These parts can be less visible.
-You might not want

-- disability or health conditions important to your identity?
+You might not want to share them with people (at least not straight away), but you know they're important to your identity: